 "I am an IMG with Ophthalmology specialist qualifications from both [European country] and the UK and have been found non-equivalent with an ANZ ophthalmology trainee by RANZCO in [year].
-I have completed 3 [specialised form of eye surgery] fellowships in the UK, US and Australia and have a high academic interest and teaching inclinations.
-I have organised courses and am principal investigator on clinical trials for [specialist eye] disease.
+I have completed 3 oculoplastics fellowships in the UK, US and Australia and have a high academic interest and teaching inclinations.
+I have organised courses and am principal investigator on clinical trials for oculoplastic disease.
 Although [Australian state] is recognised as a state with many areas of need in Ophthalmology, RANZCO makes it extremely difficult to get through the specialist recognition assessment.
 I am extremely disheartened they fail to recognise talent and potential in young international ophthalmologists and set them back many years for no good reason.
 I am now forced to go backwards in my career, and instead of achieving great things for the Australian patients and ophthalmology community, I am forced to be a registrar all over again.
 This is very upsetting and basically insulting, and if my partner wasn't Australian, I would've returned to Europe a long time ago."

 "I graduated with first class honors from [medical school in Australia], completed intern/residency in [Australian state] and was a fully licensed basic physicians trainee before I moved to the US...
-I am Board Certified in Pulmonary, Critical Care and Sleep Medicine, and currently [in a high level academic position at a leading medical center]...
-The experience has been incredibly frustrating and again demoralising, especially for someone who trained in Australia, who went overseas for additional training and subspecialist training at leading world institutions.
+I am Board Certified in Pulmonary, Critical Care and Sleep Medicine, and currently Associate Professor of Medicine at a leading academic medical center...
+The experience has been incredibly frustrating and again demoralising, especially for someone trained in Australia, who overseas for additional training and subspecialist training at leading world institutions.
 The system in place does not seem to want to promote training outside Australia and return of leaders in the field."